astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/7_spextra.rst

 Spectral Templates
 ++++++++++++++++++

-At the time of writing the following libraries are included in ``speXtra``.
+At the time of writing the following libraries are included in the ``speXtra`` database.
 Other can be added at request of the user.

 * The Kinney-Calzetti Spectral Atlas of Galaxies